An ACT Government Website

 Vaccine administration errors can occur when a vaccine is incorrectly stored, prepared, or administered outside the current clinical guidelines.
 Vaccine administration errors have the potential to result in an AEFI.

 Vaccine administration errors should be reported to the ACT Health Public Health Response Unit.
-To report a vaccine administration error, fill out the vaccination medication error reporting form.

 National reporting